opendistro-for-elasticsearch/anomaly-detection/README.md

 ### Building from the command line

 1. `./gradlew build` builds and tests
-1. `./gradlew :run` launches a single node cluster with the AD plugin installed
+1. `./gradlew :run` launches a single node cluster with the AD (and job-scheduler) plugin installed
-1. `./gradlew :integTest` launches a single node cluster with the AD plugin installed and runs all integration tests
+1. `./gradlew :integTest` launches a single node cluster with the AD (and job-scheduler) plugin installed and runs all integration tests
 1. ` ./gradlew :integTest --tests="**.test execute foo"` runs a single integration test class or method
 1. `./gradlew spotlessApply` formats code.
 And/or import formatting rules in `.eclipseformat.xml` with IDE.